grafana/loki/docs/sources/operations/request-validation-rate-limits.md

 ## `duplicate_label_names`

-If a series has two or more identical labels, this error will occur.
+If a sample is sent with two or more identical labels, it will be rejected for the `duplicate_label_names` reason.

 The offending stream will be returned in the body of the HTTP response.